jiuchen1986/PyOps/ganglia-nagios/ansible/README.md

 - **warn_val**: Threshold value for triggering warning alerts on the metric.
 For `oper` equals `more`/`less`, a warning alert will be triggered if the value of the metric is larger/less than the value of `warn_val`.
 - **crit_val**: Threshold value for triggering critical alerts on the metric.
 For `oper` equals `more`/`less`, a critical alert will be triggered if the value of the metric is larger/less than the value of `warn_val`.
 - **cluster_role**: If this is set, the metric will only be checked on the hosts with the right cluster role, otherwise, the metric will be checked on all the hosts.
 Only `master` is meaningful for current implementations.
-- **cluster_type**: If this is set, the metric will only be checked on the clusters with a cluster type containing in this list variable, otherwise, the metric will be checked on all types of cluster.
+- **cluster_type**: If this is set, the metric will only be checked on the clusters with a cluster type contained in this list variable, otherwise, the metric will be checked on all types of cluster.

 To cancel a checking on a metric, just remove the related element from the `nagios_check_ganglia_metrics` variable.

 After updating the `nagios_check_ganglia_metrics` variable, run the playbook with `act=cluster_install` or `act=cluster_update` if only to apply the updated checking service list on the target clusters, while leave the services unchanged on the non-target clusters, or with `act=update` to apply update on all existing clusters.

+## Cluster Scale-Out
+When a cluster needs a scale-out, i.e. add new nodes to the cluster, do the following steps:

+- Prepare an inventory file containing both the old hosts and the newly added hosts
+- Run the playbook with `act=cluster_install` and the prepared inventory file

+After executions, monitoring for the newly added hosts will be setup, while configurations on the old hosts will be updated according to the values of configurable variables of the playbook.

+Make sure the **cluster's name is unchanged**.

+These work for both the single cluster and the multiple clusters cases with proper inventory files.

+## Cluster Scale-In
+When a cluster needs a scale-in, i.e. remove nodes from the cluster, do the following steps:

+- Prepare an inventory file containing the remain hosts
+- Run the playbook with `act=cluster_delete` and the prepared inventory file
+- Run the playbook with `act=cluster_update` and the prepared inventory file

+After executions, monitoring for the removed hosts will be absent, while configurations on the remain hosts will be updated according to the values of configurable variables of the playbook.

+Make sure the **variable `gmond_cluster_head` is correctly pointed to one of the remain hosts when run the playbook with `act=cluster_update`**.

+These work for both the single cluster and the multiple clusters cases with proper inventory files.

+**Note that** the removed nodes maybe treated as being offline in Ganglia, while in Nagios just being removed without alerts.